-PRE-MEDICAL SCIENCE DIPLOMA

-The Village School is excited to offer the Pre-Medical Science Diploma Program curated for students interested in pursuing a career in medicine.
+PRE-MEDICAL SCIENCE DIPLOMA The Village School is excited to offer the Pre-Medical Science Diploma Program curated for students interested in pursuing a career in medicine.
 In collaboration with our science department and industry professionals, the Pre-Medical Science Diploma (PMSD) is a career-specific program where enrolled students will take a variety of courses directly related to medical science.
-The foundation of this program is built on courses such as Medical Terminology, Public Health, and Biology, all of which are prerequisites for acceptance into the PMSD.
+The foundation of this program is built on courses such as World Health Research and Medical Terminology, and Biology, all of which are prerequisites for acceptance into the PMSD.
 In addition to foundational and rigorous coursework, students will be immersed in experiential learning through partnerships with industry-leading healthcare organizations.
 Upon completion of the PMSD, students will receive a comprehensive Pre- Medical Science Diploma, showing evidence of preparation for a future career in medicine.
 There are additional costs associated with enrollment in the Pre-Medical Science Program courses.
 Families will be expected to pay the fees associated with the IB courses that they take in addition to administrative and lab fees associated with the Pre-Medical Science courses.
 Goals:

-- To prepare future healthcare professionals for successful careers - To develop leaders in healthcare research and practice - To provide access to healthcare professionals through mentorship - To engage students in skills based experiential learning opportunities
+- To prepare future healthcare professionals for successful careers - To develop leaders in healthcare research and practice - To provide access to healthcare professionals through mentorship - To engage students in skills based experiential learning opportunities Advantages:

-Advantages:

-- Rigorous curriculum designed in partnership with industry professionals - Experiential learning infused into all program courses and co-curricular activities - Research driven Senior Capstone Project where students will present and publish
+- Rigorous curriculum designed in partnership with industry professionals - Experiential learning infused into all program courses and co-curricular activities - Research driven Senior Capstone Project where students will present and publish Co-curricular Activities:

-Co-curricular Activities:

-- Internships with industry professionals - Observation of surgery and medical procedures (as access permits) - Engage in on-going, collaborative research with industry professionals through the Senior Capstone Project - Active participant in clubs including Medical Mindset and Health Occupations Students of America (HOSA) - CPR/First Aid Certification

-Students interested in pursuing a career in medicine should strongly consider the Pre-Medical Science Diploma and all it has to offer.
+- Internships with industry professionals - Observation of surgery and medical procedures (as access permits) - Engage in on-going, collaborative research with industry professionals through the Senior Capstone Project - Active participant in clubs including Medical Mindset and Health Occupations Students of America (HOSA) - OSHA-10 certificcation - Basic Life Saver (BLS) certification - Medical Scribe certification - Pacient Care Technician (PCT) certification - Pharmacy Technician certification Students interested in pursuing a career in medicine should strongly consider the Pre-Medical Science Diploma and all it has to offer.
 Taking the courses in this program will allow students to be more competitive when choosing university options and more prepared as they pursue a career in medicine.

-COURSES

-During their sophomore year, students who intend to pursue the Pre-Medical Science Diploma should take the year-long Health Science course.
+COURSES During their sophomore year, students who intend to pursue the Pre-Medical Science Diploma should take the year-long Health Science course.
 This course will prepare students to take the higher-level skills-based health science courses in the 11th and 12th grade years.
 Failure to take the Health Science course in 10th grade may preclude students from pursuing the Pre-Medical Science Diploma.
 In addition to the core Pre-Medical Science Diploma Program courses listed below, students who wish to earn this diploma will be required to complete Biology, Chemistry, Anatomy & Physiology, Pathophysiology, IB Biology, IB Chemistry, and IB or AP Psychology.
 Pre-Medical Science Diploma Program Core Courses:

-- Medical Terminology (9th/10th grade, no prerequisite) - Public Health (9th/10th grade, no prerequisite) - Health Science (10th grade, prerequisite: Biology, Medical Terminology, Public Health; for 10th graders this can be taken concurrently with Medical Terminology and Public Health) - Research Methods in Medicine (11th grade, Pre-Medical Science Diploma Candidates only, IBDP candidates may replace this course with Research Methods) - Health Science II (11th/12th grade, Pre-Medical Science Diploma Candidates only) - Health Science Practicum (11th/12th grade, Pre-Medical Science Diploma Candidates only) - Health Science Preceptorship (12th grade, Pre-Medical Science Diploma Candidates only)

-Pre-Medical Science Diploma Program Electives:
+- World Health Research and Medical Terminology (9th/10th grade, no prerequisite) - Health Science (10th grade, prerequisite: Biology, World Health Research and Medical Terminology; for 10th graders this can be taken concurrently with World Health Research and Medical Terminology) - Research Methods in Medicine (11th grade, Pre-Medical Science Diploma Candidates only, IBDP candidates may replace this course with Research Methods) - Health Science II (11th/12th grade, Pre-Medical Science Diploma Candidates only) - Health Science Practicum (11th/12th grade, Pre-Medical Science Diploma Candidates only) - Health Science Preceptorship (12th grade, Pre-Medical Science Diploma Candidates only) Pre-Medical Science Diploma Program Electives:

-- Sports, Exercise and Health Science (prerequisite: Anatomy & Physiology) - The Biochemistry of Food (prerequisite: Chemistry, Anatomy & Physiology)

-For full course descriptions, please see the Science course section of the curriculum guide.
+• Sports, Exercise and Health Science (prerequisite: Anatomy & Physiology) For full course descriptions, please see the Science course section of the curriculum guide.
+PMSD COSTS The fees and inclusions are as follows: